tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

   advancement direction of the source arm each time it reaches the top or bottom edge of the pattern.

-  - &#x24D8; To do: Find out from Robert if he recalls if that's the way that particular pattern was done.
+  - &#x24D8; To do: Find out if anyone recalls if that's the way that particular pattern was done.
 Does that happen to be the same pattern that Robert is cutting out in the photo above?

 - At some moments, a particularly chaotic sequence of lights is displayed, including the moment where a loud note causes glass to break.
 Robert said